aktos-io/aecad/README.md

     - Allow to freely select any netclass on each tracing.
   - [Highlight net](https://github.com/ceremcem/aeda/issues/2)
 - Components as PCB layers: A zero ohm resistor or a piece of wire might be used just like a jumper.
-- Class based footprint association:
-  - Declare your technology (eg. "I'll use SMD_1206 packages for resistors, etc.), overwrite any of the components when needed.
-  - Change your technology definition later if needed (eg. "I'll use 805 packages instead of 1206 packages" and it will handle the rest)
 - Modular PCB design:
   - A design may include another project as a module.
 Pin connections should point the outer project's specified pins.
   - A design may be made up of more than one PCB (modules).
-Allow a free cabling layer for that purpose.
+Provide a free cabling layer for that purpose.

 ### Design Rules